 Voluntary Remediation Plan: With assistance from Leaaf, the City of Gretna received a Brownfields grant to remediate and redevelop an abandoned automotive service station into commercial property.
-Leaaf was contracted by the City of Gretna to complete the LDEQ Voluntary Remediation Application and Voluntary Remediation Action Plan (VRAP) using a previous Phase I & Phase II ESA performed on the property.
+Leaaf was contracted by the City of Gretna to complete the Louisiana Department of Environmental Quality (LDEQ) Voluntary Remediation Application and Voluntary Remediation Action Plan (VRAP) using a previous Phase I & Phase II Environmental Site Assessment (ESA) conducted at the property.

 Agency Coordination & Communication: The VRAP was approved by LDEQ and included an Underground Storage Tank (UST) Closure, soil remediation via excavation, and confirmatory sampling.
 Leaaf arranged a project meeting with the LDEQ Team Leader and the City of Gretna to discuss project plans, expectations, scheduling, and budgetary items.
 In our experience, initiating communication with LDEQ and stakeholders at the beginning of a project is important to ensure the project is completed as efficiently as possible and meets the expectations of all signatory authorities.
 Leaaf completed all required Public Notifications on behalf of the City of Gretna, including a newspaper notification and notifications to adjoining property owners.
 No concerns were submitted during the public review and response period.